 Jan.
 18, 1823 – Outlaw James Copeland was born to Isham and Rebecca Wells Copeland near the Pascagoula River in Jackson County, Miss.

 Jan.
-18, 1838 – Samuel White Oliver, around 41 years old, passed away at his residence on Pine Barren Creek in Dallas County, Ala.
+18, 1838 – Samuel White Oliver, who was around 41 years old, passed away at his residence on Pine Barren Creek in Dallas County, Ala.
 Born in Virginia around 1796, he moved to the Sparta area of Conecuh County, Ala. in 1819.
 He began serving in the state legislature in 1822 and represented Conecuh County there for 12 years and was elected speaker in 1834.
 He entered the state senate in 1836, representing Conecuh and Butler counties, but resigned the next year to move to Dallas County.
 He ran for governor in 1837 but was defeated by Arthur P. Bagby of Monroe County.

 Jan.
 18, 1843 – Steamboat pilot Charles Langdon Johnson was born at River Ridge (now called Franklin) in Monroe County, Ala.
 He fought in the Civil War as a private, and he was the nephew of Capt.
 “Andy” Andrew Harrison Johnson, the captain of the “Cremona.”